PawanRajwar/GUI_TO_DO_LIST/README.md

 - Add, delete, and clear tasks easily within a user-friendly interface.

 - Each task includes an optional due date and priority level, making it simple to organize tasks based on deadlines and importance.

+### 2. Automatic Persistent Storage:
+- Tasks are saved to a tasks.json file automatically whenever a task is added, deleted, or cleared.
+This ensures that all tasks are saved immediately and will persist even after the application is closed, without needing a manual save button.